gramaziokohler/robotic_assembly_workshop/README.md

 * On the bottom left status bar, select the python interpreter to use.
 The list will contain Anaconda environments, select the one created above: `robotic-assembly-workshop`.

 As a starting point, download (or clone) the contents of the [`examples`](examples) folder and open it with VS Code (right-click the folder from Explorer -> `Open with Code`).
 Open `ex00_hello_compas.py` and press `F5` to run it.

 ---

-## Let's get to work!

-By now, you should be up and running and ready to start playing with the framework!

-> Are you new to programming?
-Check out [this tutorial to learn some basics of Python and compas datastructures](https://compas-dev.github.io/main/tutorial/meshes.html)

-### COMPAS concepts

-> PLACEHOLDER: This section deals with basics of COMPAS: the ecosystem of backends & frontends, an overview of the main datastructures, an overview of algorithms, etc
-> Include installation/setup and running a few snippets to check installation is correct.

-### Python for COMPAS

-> PLACEHOLDER: Explain some Python idioms and specifics applied or used in COMPAS, e.g. geometric key/maps, the use of callbacks, etc.

-### Data Structures

-> PLACEHOLDER: Explain COMPAS data structures, focus on Network as the rest of the workshop will work with that.
-Start working on an exercise to develop a custom data structure derived from `Network` in order to create an assembly.

-### Assembly Design

-> PLACEHOLDER: How to build an assembly based on COMPAS, how to identify interfaces, etc.

-### Equilibrium

-> PLACEHOLDER: Intro to compas_rbe, computing equilibrium, intermediate configurations, etc.

-### Robotic fabrication

-> PLACEHOLDER: Intro to compas_fab, robotics fundamentals (frame, transformation, kinematic chains), robot description models.
-Examples and exercises on fundamentals, and robot visualizations, FK, IK, etc.

-### ROS Concepts

-> PLACEHOLDER: Intro to ROS, main concepts (topics, actions, services, protocol), setup, distribution, etc. Execises on the very basics of ROS (Listener/Talker, basic interfacing, etc).
-Describe also Python concepts specific to dealing with ROS (async, etc).

-### Path planning

-> PLACEHOLDER: Setting up and path planning with ROS and MoveIt

-### Assembly Process Simulation

-> PLACEHOLDER: Integrate custom data structure for assembly with ROS tooling for path planning and simulate the assembly process entirely.
-Show simulated robot control (using either URSim or ABB Robot Studio).

----